ammaraskar/ammaraskar.github.io/_posts/2019-05-04-iclicker-reverse-engineering.md

 |  0x00010 |  0x1F | Frequency Band 902–928 MHz |
 {: rules="groups"}

-Following the formula in the datasheet, we can see that the frequency will be be the base frequency plus 500 times the frequency adjustment registers interpreted as a 16 bit two's compliment number.
+Following the formula in the datasheet, we can see that the frequency will be the base frequency plus 500 times the frequency adjustment registers interpreted as a 16 bit two's compliment number.